Fire restrictions continue on BLM, forest land

 — Burning, igniting, or causing to burn any tire, wire, magnesium or any other hazardous or explosive material.

-— Operating any off-road vehicle on public lands unless the vehicle is equipped with a properly installed spark arrester pursuant to 43 CFR 8343.1 (c).
+— Operating any off-road vehicle on public lands unless the vehicle is equipped with a properly installed spark arrester pursuant to 43 CFR 8343.1 ©.

 — Use/discharge of explosives of any kind, incendiary devices, pyrotechnic devices, or exploding targets.